keesiemeijer/recentforumactivity-nodejs/readme.md

 Install [Node.js](http://nodejs.org/).

-See config.js for the port number and other settings.
+See the config.js file for the port number and other settings.

 ```bash
 # clone the repository